 The following Dispute Resolution guidance note provides comprehensive and up to date legal information covering:

-This Practice Note should be read in conjunction with: Making an application, Relief from sanctions—the application, Relief from sanctions—when (and when not) to use and Interim applications—costs recovery.
-For information on the background to the introduction of CPR 3.8(4), see below.
+This Practice Note should be read in conjunction with Practice Notes: Extension of time, Making an application, Relief from sanctions—the application, Relief from sanctions—when (and when not) to use and Interim applications—costs recovery.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.